-• When you shop at your local cheese counter, or gourmet food store, ask to sample the cheeses you’re interested in buying – they expect you to.
+When you shop at your local cheese counter, or gourmet food store, ask

+	to sample the cheeses you’re interested in buying – they expect you to.

-• Have labels for each cheese on the platter so people can remember the ones they especially like.
-You can make your own, write it with wax pen on a slate or buy those cute little reusable labels.
+	• Have labels for each cheese on the platter so people can remember the

+	kind they especially like.
+You can make your own, write it with wax pen

+	on a slate or buy those cute little reusable labels.

-- You can’t go wrong with a Swiss-style cheese like Uplands Pleasant Ridge from Wisconsin, or even a classic Gruyère.
+	- You can’t go wrong with a Swiss-style cheese like Uplands Pleasant

+	Ridge from Wisconsin, or even a classic Gruyère.